 Striped blenny and feather blenny (Chasmodes bosquianus and Hypsoblennius hentz) are abundant, year-round inhabitants of Chesapeake Bay.
 In warmer months, they reside in shallow waters, preferably on oyster reefs, but they also can reside in SAV or mud flats.
 In the winter months, blennies migrate to deeper waters in the Bay.
 The diet of blennies consists of small crustaceans and mollusks, and spawning occurs from early spring to August, when blennies lay their eggs in empty oyster shells, preferably on live oyster bars (CBP 2009a).
-Blennies are most abundant on live oyster bottom; consequently, enhancing the oyster population on Man-O-War shoal following shell dredging (i.e., through management actions and increased shell surface area for natural spat set) could increase the abundance of these species.
+Blennies are most abundant on live oyster bottom; consequently, enhancing the oyster population on Man-O-War shoal after shell dredging is completed (i.e., through seed plantings, if they are to be made) could increase the abundance of these species.
+Certainly, blennies can see an increase in their numbers at sites where shells from Man-O-War are planted for oyster restoration.

 Oyster toadfish (Opsanus tau) are found in Chesapeake Bay year-round and are very abundant bottom-dwellers in wrecks, debris, vegetation, oyster reefs, and rocky or muddy bottoms.
 In the winter months, oyster toadfish migrate to deeper waters.
 Their diet consists of small crabs and crustaceans, as well as small fish and mollusks.
 Oyster toadfish spawn in the shallow waters of Chesapeake Bay from April to October (CBP 2009a).
-Individual fish may be directly affected by the action of dredging but, as suggested for the other reef-dependent species, the proposed approach to removing shell from the shoal may result in an increase in available habitat for this species.
+Individual fish may be directly affected by the action of dredging but, as suggested for the other reef-dependent species, the proposed approach to removing shell from the shoal may result in an increase in available habitat for this species, and shells from Man-O-War used for oyster restoration on other bars can increase habitat for toadfish.